Military Defense Lawyer for Involuntary Administrative Discharge or Administrative Separation Cases

 • Under Other Than Honorable Conditions (“OTH” or “UOTHC”)

 When a military member is facing involuntary administrative discharge, the characterization of the discharge is normally either General or Under Other Than Honorable Conditions.
-This is because an Honorable Discharge is the highest characterization of administrative discharge, and that is not normally the characterization for getting kicked out of the military.
+This is because an Honorable Discharge is the highest characterization of administrative discharge, and that is not normally the characterization the government seeks for getting kicked out of the military.

 In addition, a Military Academy Cadet could face disenrollment, which is also a type of administrative discharge.

-Dishonorable Discharge and Bad Conduct Discharge
+Dishonorable Discharge and Bad Conduct Discharge – Not Administrative Discharge Characterizations

 Involuntary Administrative Discharge In The Different Military Branches